Skocz do zawartości

 Kalisz – Kościelec Kaliski – Dzierzbin – Stare Miasto – Konin – Kazimierz Biskupi – Strzelno – Kruszwica

-Despite the fact that during the 11th-13th century the Konin district was located in a distance from the Wielkopolska power centres, it maintained numerous unique evidences of Romanesque architecture and art, which shall not be met in other parts of this Polish Kingdom’s province, in the country or even Europe.
-Seeing them significantly enriches everything that we can see on the most important and the most widely known Piast Trail.
-These objects include mainly the sacred Romanesque buildings in Stare Miasto near Konin, Kazimierz Biskupi, Kościelec near Koło and the Konin road post, an object, which is unique within the European scale.
-Moreover, two penitential crosses, in Konin and in Licheń, have been preserved.
+Despite the fact that during the 11th to 13th centuries the Konin district was somewhat distant from the power centers of Wielkopolska, it preserved numerous unique examples of Romanesque architecture and art that cannot be found elsewhere in the province, the country, or even Europe.
+Visiting these sites significantly enriches the experience of exploring the most important and widely known Piast Trail.
+These sites include, above all, sacred Romanesque buildings in Stare Miasto near Konin, Kazimierz Biskupi, Kościelec near Koło, and the Konin road post—an object unique on a European scale.
+Additionally, two penitential crosses, one in Konin and one in Licheń, have been preserved.

-Fragments of historical landscape with few preserved Romanesque objects and other objects dating back to the 11th-13th century most impressively illustrate the beginnings of our statehood and the Polish culture.
-They indicate the early mediaeval trail leading from Kalisz through Konin to Kruszwica, which is mentioned on the note on the Konin road post dated 1151, located here by Peter, the Palatine.
+Fragments of the historical landscape, with a few preserved Romanesque objects and other structures from the 11th to 13th centuries, most impressively illustrate the beginnings of Polish statehood and culture.
+They mark the early medieval trail leading from Kalisz, through Konin, to Kruszwica, which is mentioned in a note on the Konin road post dated 1151.
+This post was erected by Peter, the Palatine.

-From Kalisz-Zawodzie, where once there was a trade settlement (the so-called town located on the Polish law) we move on the trail leading us in the past, as far as the mid 12th century.
-Here, in the city of prince Mieszko III, there once was a St. Paul the Apostle collegiate church, where – according to Jan Długosz (died 1480) the body of Mieszko, the prince of Wielkopolska, the son of king Bolesław Krzywousty (Boleslaus the Wry-mouthed, died 1202) was laid.
+From Kalisz-Zawodzie, a former trade settlement (the so-called town under Polish law), we follow a trail that takes us back as far as the mid-12th century.
+In this city, ruled by Prince Mieszko III, there once stood the collegiate church of St. Paul the Apostle.
+According to Jan Długosz (died 1480), the body of Mieszko, the prince of Wielkopolska and son of King Bolesław Krzywousty (Boleslaus the Wry-mouthed, died 1202), was laid here.

-Kościelec Kaliski is the first stop of our travel.
-This is a village where provostry of the Benedictine monastery in Tyniec was created, a monastery strongly connected with the convents of this order in Lubiń near Kościan and Mogilno near Gniezno, as well as provostry in Uniejów.
+Kościelec Kaliski is the first stop on our journey.
+This village was the site of a provostry of the Benedictine monastery from Tyniec, which had strong connections with the convents of the Benedictine Order in Lubiń near Kościan, Mogilno near Gniezno, and Uniejów.

 Stare Miasto

-St. Peter and Paul parish church, for ages named the matrix of the St. Bartholomew the Apostle parish church in Konin, is a relic of the past related with Konin.
-It was erected at the end of the 12th century or at the beginning of the 13th century.
-First written remarks concerning this church date back to the middle of the 14th century.
+The St. Peter and Paul parish church, for many years referred to as the mother church of the St. Bartholomew the Apostle parish in Konin, is a relic connected to the history of Konin.
+It was built at the end of the 12th century or the beginning of the 13th century.
+The first written mention of the church dates back to the mid-14th century.

-During the development of the church taking place in 1907 an empora (a place, where kings sat during religious celebrations) and two towers were destroyed.
-It was then, when the Romanesque church was incorporated – as a chapel – into the building of the current temple and lost all of its original character.
+During renovations in 1907, an empora (the area where kings sat during religious celebrations) and two towers were destroyed.
+As a result, the Romanesque church was incorporated as a chapel into the current building, losing much of its original character.

-Luckily survived relics maintained the old magnificent Romanesque portal decorated with symbolic presentations of various persons and Christ.
-Above the southern window, near the presbytery we can see signs of a solar clock, probably one of the oldest in Wielkopolska.
-The walls of the new church contain a Romanesque tomb plate with a symbol of the Tree of Life.
-Similar plates, however, much smaller ones, were preserved in the parish church in Królików (Konin district, Grodziec municipality).
-They are also known as relics of St. Paul’s collegiate church in Kalisz.
+Fortunately, some relics of the church have survived, including the magnificent Romanesque portal decorated with symbolic representations of various figures and Christ.
+Above the southern window near thepresbytery, one can still see signs of a sundial, likely one of the oldest in Wielkopolska.
+The walls of the new church contain a Romanesque tombstone with the symbol of the Tree of Life.
+Similar but smaller tombstones have been preserved in the parish church in Królików (Konin district, Grodziec municipality).
+They are also linked to the relics of St. Paul’s collegiate church in Kalisz.

 Konin

-on the Kalisz-Kruszwica route here almost mid point of the road
+on the Kalisz-Kruszwica route, here at almost the midpoint of the road,

 ask God for grace.

-The above-mentioned noble man, the palatine (governor) – a noble court dignitary is probably the comes Peter Wszeborowic, dignitary related with the district of Kujawy during the reign of Mieszko II the Old, prince of Wielkopolska.
-He proves to be the certificate of the old register related with the city of Konin, older than the one stated by historiography.
-Konin – as it is indicated by the place of erecting the Road Post, must have already played an important role in the trade exchange within the cross-border trade routes.
+This nobleman, the palatine (court official), is likely Peter Wszeborowic, a dignitary associated with the Kujawy region during the reign of Mieszko II the Old, prince of Wielkopolska.
+His involvement is confirmed by a historical register related to the city of Konin, which is older than the one cited in historiography.
+The location of the road post suggests that Konin must have already played an important role in cross-border trade routes.

 Kazimierz Biskupi

-From Konin, we move along to Kazimierz Biskupi, former city related with bishops of Lublin, located in the second half of the 13th century.
-The tradition connects this place with the death of Five Martyr Brothers, murdered in the night from the 10th to 11th November 1003, including two barons, John and Benedict, disciples of St. Romuald from the monastery in Pereum, located in Pad backwaters, as well as three Poles (Slaves): Isaac, Matthew and Cristin, their servant.
-The cult of first saint Poles (Isaac, Matthew, Cristin) was known here as early as in the middle of the 12th century, and it can be even dated back to the end of the 12th century – as it is suggested by the preserved sources.
-Due to a huge interest of the worshippers it survived until today, and the erected city of Kazimierz, known under the name of Kazimierz Biskupi from the 20th century, became an important sanctuary within the area of Wielkopolska at the beginning of the 14th century.
-It influenced, among others, the area of Strzelno, Trzemeszno, Gniezno, Września, Słupca, Ląd and Jarocin.
-The Franciscan brothers – the Observants, who were brought here in the beginning of the 16th century, and the Cameldolian monks from Bieniszew (1663) actively agitated the emanation of the cult within the area of the Polish country.
-The mentioned brothers maintained close contacts with monastic houses of other rules and simultaneously maintained their long lasting throughout the centuries, until these days.
+From Konin, we travel to Kazimierz Biskupi, a former town associated with the bishops of Lublin, founded in the second half of the 13th century.
+Tradition links this place to the death of the Five Martyr Brothers, who were murdered on the night of November 10–11, 1003.
+The brothers included two barons, John and Benedict, disciples of St. Romuald from the monastery in Pereum, located in the Pad Backwaters, as well as three Slavs—Isaac, Matthew, and Cristin, their servant.
+The cult of the first Polish saints (Isaac, Matthew, and Cristin) was known here as early as the mid-12th century, and it may even date back to the late 12th century, as suggested by preserved sources.
+Due to the significant devotion of worshipers, it continues to this day.
+The town of Kazimierz, known as Kazimierz Biskupi since the 20th century, became an important sanctuary in Wielkopolska in the early 14th century.
+Thecult influenced surrounding areas such as Strzelno, Trzemeszno, Gniezno, Września, Słupca, Ląd, and Jarocin.
+The Franciscan Observants, who arrived here in the early 16th century, and the Camaldolese monks from Bieniszew (1663), actively promoted the cult throughout Poland.
+These monks maintained long-lasting relationships with other monastic houses, a connection that endures to this day.

-The building of the sanctuary in Kazimierz perfectly shows its turbulent past, described not only with the architectonical elements (portal), signs illegible for the common people, marks and numerous traces of development in the beginning of the 16th century and the middle of the 19th century.
-This past was described in the aspect of the brick wall, size of bricks, manner of laying the Romanesque stones in the part of the presbytery, signs of weapon sharpening and the so-called “penance holes” remained after kindling and consecrating fire.
-These mysterious signs inspired the local community to create numerous legends, the oldest of which concern the coming of Italian hermits into the Polish land in the beginning of the 11th century and their connections with Cameldolian monks from the Crown Mountain (Monte Orone in Italy).
+The sanctuary in Kazimierz reflects its turbulent past, visible not only in the architectural elements (such as the portal), but also in the numerous marks and traces of development from the early 16th century to the mid-19th century.
+This history is recorded in the brickwork, the size of the bricks, the manner of laying Romanesque stones in the presbytery, as well as signs of weapon sharpening and the so-called "penance holes" left by the kindling and consecration fires.
+These mysterious signs have inspired many local legends, the oldest of which relate to the arrival of Italian hermits in Poland in the early 11th century and their connections to the Camaldolese monks from Monte Orone in Italy.

-Centuries old connections between these towns located within the premises of the Konin district, with monasteries in Trzemeszno, Strzelno, collegiate church in Kruszwica, with Kalisz, cathedrals in Gniezno and Poznań, may enrich our knowledge about the oldest Polish history.
-Access roads to Strzelin, Kruszwica, Poznań, Gniezno crossing the Konin district create an excellent opportunity to visit these places, which significantly extend our knowledge related with the cultural heritage of the Piast Trail.
+Centuries-old connections between thesetowns in the Konin district, and the monasteries in Trzemeszno, Strzelno, the collegiate church in Kruszwica, Kalisz, and the cathedrals in Gniezno and Poznań, enrich our knowledge of early Polish history.
+The roads leading to Strzelno, Kruszwica, Poznań, and Gniezno, which cross the Konin district, provide an excellent opportunity to visit these places, deepening our understanding of the cultural heritage of the Piast Trail.

 Jerzy Łojko